loredanacirstea/ai-algos/subject/subject.md

-Killer Move Heuristic | trying the best moves first Transposition Table | hash table of previously seen positions Heuristic Evaluation Function | function which returns an estimate of the expected utility of the game from a given position
+Killer Move Heuristic | trying the best moves first Transposition Table | hash table of previously seen positions Heuristic Evaluation Function | function which returns an estimate of the expected utility of the game from a given position Iterative Heuristics | static evaluation function results from the successors of a chosen node are used to provide the result for the node

+Simulated Annealing
+Random Restart
+Local Beam Search
+Genetic Algorithm
+Genetic Algorithm Crossover
+Genetic Algorithm Mutation

+Constraint Satisfaction
+Backtracking
+Forward Checking
+Minimum Remaining Values
+Least Constraining Value

 NP Hard Problem

+State Space | the space where all the possible states of a problem reside